$10 Toilet Paper? Coronavirus Gouging Complaints Surge in US

 That hasn’t stopped the likes of televangelist Jim Bakker pushing treatments with tiny silver particles and conspiracy theorist and Infowars host Alex Jones advertising toothpastes, creams and other products on his radio show.
 Both were targets last week of cease-and-desist letters from New York's attorney general, and the federal government has sent seven warning letters over false claims.

-In Michigan, where reports spiked from 363 on Tuesday morning to 572 Wednesday, Attorney General Dana Nessel’s office issued cease-and-desist letters instructing businesses and online sellers to correct their pricing or risk further action.
+In Michigan, Attorney General Dana Nessel’s office issued cease-and-desist letters instructing businesses and online sellers to correct their pricing or risk further action.

 One went to an Ann Arbor cleaning store that used its Twitter account to advertise Purell at prices that soared from $7.50 for one large bottle to $60 in mere days.
-After customer backlash, the retailer called the tweeted advertisement a “false post” and lowered the prices.
+After customer backlash, A.M.
+Cleaning and Supplies called the tweeted advertisement a “false post,” lowered the prices and changed sales signs in the store.

+The owner, Anthony Marshall, said the higher prices were intended to be for eight bottles — not one bottle, as his advertisement’s text indicated.
+“We never sold them at that price,” he said.

 Another warning letter went to the home improvement chain Menards.
 Some of its stores were accused of doubling the price of a gallon of Clorox bleach to $8.99 and offering two types of 3M respirator masks for an “everyday low price” of $39.95 a pair — more than four times what Home Depot advertised.